RedDoorAnalytics/msm.stacked/README.md

 #>  $ t     : num  0 0 0 0 0 0 0 0 0 0 ...
 ```

-This returns a tidy dataset with all state occupancy probabilities, from
+This returns a tidy dataset with all transition probabilities, from and
-and to every state, over `tseqn = 6` equally-spaced time intervals
+to every state, over `tseqn = 6` equally-spaced time intervals between
-between time zero and time five.
-Focussing on transitions from State 1
+time zero and time five.
+Focussing on transitions from State 1 only:
-only:

 ``` r
 subset(sdd, sdd$from == "State 1")